Merci-chao/userChrome.js/README.md

 	- Updates for Firefox 152.
 	- Minor layout refinements for media buttons.
 - Fixes
-	- A protential memory leak issue.
+	- A potential memory leak issue.
 	- Incorrect background and icon color in the sidebar when `tabsAtBottom` was enabled.
 	- Animation issues in special cases.
 	- Visual issue where stacking tabs looked messy during dragging on some themes.